 The Baldacchino above the main altar where relics of St. Peter and St. Paul are kept.

 The Basilica of Saint John Lateran symbolizes all these.
 In fact the architecture shows it in a visual sense.
 Above the main altar is a baldacchino (canopy) that contains the head of St. Peter.
 On both sides of the nave are statues of all the apostles.
+(See the main photo on top.)
 They are each under an arch that supports the structure of the entire building.
 In a sense, it is a visual representation of showing that the Apostles are the foundation that supports the church – as Christ intended.
 Thus, the Basilica reminds us that Christ instituted a church that is both human and divine just like he is.
 She is human for we are the cells that make her up, and she is divine for its soul is the Holy Spirit.
 It is a wonderful gift, and we should act like members of Christ’s body.
+Christ showed us how; he cleaned up the Temple, which was an architectural symbol of our relationship with God.
+We, then, are called to also clean up whatever it is that clutters or impedes our relationship with God.

 A close-up of St. Matthew in one of the arches.
 Here he is depicted holding his Gospel, and a bag of coins by his feet.
 Since he was a tax-collector involved with money, he is the patron saint of bankers.